-Hostwinds offers a several of options to help make building your website quick, simple and very easy.
+Hostwinds offers several options to help make building your website quick, simple, and very easy.
 In addition to our Softaculous Apps Installer (which can install services like WordPress, Magento, Drupal, Joomla, and more), we also offer Weebly so you can build your website.
 Weebly is a drag-and-drop website builder that lets you build your own site with little or no coding experience required.

-Weebly’s Settings are able to be customized to fit the needs of your site.
-In this article, we’ll go over the SEO tab in your Weebly Settings, discussing what every option is, and how it affects your site.
+Weebly's Settings can be customized to fit the needs of your site.
+In this article, we'll go over the SEO tab in your Weebly Settings, discussing what every option is and how it affects your site.

 Accessing SEO Settings